DataBiosphere/data-portal/content/community-update/community-update/dcp-updates.md

 - 10x 3’, 10x 5’, Smart-seq2 technologies
 - Small intestine, aorta, brain, skeletal muscle, blood, pancreas, tonsil, lung, skin, immune system, kidney, and eye
 - Airway basal stem cells exposed to SARS-CoV-2
-- Disease states, including Crohn’s Disease, aneurysm, Multiple Sclerosis, HIV, Type 2 Diabetes, and glioblastoma
+- Disease states, including Crohn's Disease, aneurysm, Multiple Sclerosis, HIV, Type 2 Diabetes, and glioblastoma

 ## Processed data now available for 26 HCA 10x datasets

 #### April 02, 2021

 The [DCP 2.0 Preview](https://data.humancellatlas.org/explore/projects) now has standardized BAMs and count matrices (Loom file format) available for 26 HCA projects, including 15 new projects.
-These projects contain both human and mouse single-cell and single-nucleus data generated with 3’ 10x V2 and V3 sequencing technology.
+These projects contain both human and mouse single-cell and single-nucleus data generated with 3' 10x V2 and V3 sequencing technology.
 This data was processed using the latest version of the Optimus pipeline (see the [Optimus Overview](https://data.humancellatlas.org/pipelines/optimus-workflow)).

 In addition to individual sample count matrices, each newly processed project also has standardized, project-level DCP-generated matrices that are stratified by organ, species, and library construction method.
 These matrices are minimally filtered to include only cells with more than 100 UMIs.
 You can download the project-level DCP-generated Matrices from the Data Browser (see image below) or from the individual Project page (see the [Exploring Projects](https://data.humancellatlas.org/guides) guide)